-So, if you can’t get a business credit card without a personal guarantee, here are our top picks for business credit cards that are better for your personal credit score.
+If you can’t get a business credit card with no personal guarantee, here are our top picks for business credit cards that are better for your personal credit score.

-Perhaps you’re excited about the idea of a Bank of America business credit card, since they’re among the business card issuers who won’t report your behavior to personal credit bureaus.
+Perhaps you’re excited about the idea of a Bank of America business credit card, since they’re among the business credit card issuers who won’t report your behavior to personal credit bureaus.
 BofA has many great cards for small business owners, but an especially excellent option if you travel often for business, particularly domestically.

-The Business Advantage Travel Rewards Mastercard has nearly all of the best things you’ll want in a card combined.
+Their Business Advantage Travel Rewards Mastercard has nearly all of the best things you’ll want in a business credit card.
 It starts with an easy-to-access welcome bonus: When you spend $1,000 during your first 60 days with the card, you’ll earn a welcome bonus of 25,000 miles.
-Or you can redeem this welcome bonus as a $250 statement credit towards travel purchases.
+Or you can redeem this welcome bonus as a $250 statement credit toward travel purchases.

-There’s no annual fee with this card, plus it comes with a 9-month 0% intro APR period (after that, a variable APR will set in at the market Prime Rate, so check with the issuer for details).
-You’ll earn rewards, too: 1.5x points for every $1 with no cap; and 3x points for every $1 spent on travel (car, airline, and hotel) booked through the Bank of America® Travel Center.
+There’s no annual fee with this card, plus it comes with a nine-month 0% intro APR period (after that, a variable APR will set in at the market Prime Rate, so check with the issuer for details).
+You’ll earn rewards, too: 1.5 points for every $1 with no cap; and 3 points for every $1 spent on travel (car, airline, and hotel) booked through the Bank of America® Travel Center.
 That’s one of the best rewards rates out there.

-As a reminder, American Express, in most cases, usually does a soft credit pull only when you apply for one of their business cards.
+As a reminder, American Express, in most cases, usually only performs a soft credit pull when you apply for one of their business credit cards.
 So, if you happen to be shopping for a card with a 0% intro APR offer, nothing can beat the American Express Blue Business Plus.

-That’s because, at 12 months, it’s the longest 0% introductory APR we’ve ever seen—you can think of it like 12-month interest-free loan.
+That’s because, at 12 months, it’s the longest 0% introductory APR we’ve ever seen—you can think of it like a 12-month interest-free loan.
 After your intro period is up, a variable APR will set in according to the market Prime Rate and your creditworthiness.
 So, you’ll want to be careful that you have a plan to pay off any debt before those 12 months are up.